Redington Squad

 I will never forget spreading his ashes around the banks.

-After my father’s passing, It took about 10 years before I even picked up the fly rod again, and about 12 years until I felt that I could to go back to Lee’s Ferry.
+After my father’s passing, it took about 10 years before I even picked up the fly rod again, and about 12 years until I felt that I could to go back to Lee’s Ferry.
 It wasn't that I was afraid of remembering the day we put my father back to the earth, I was afraid that If I went back, It would change my memories of the river, and being there with him.
 Thankfully, I now know that I will never lose those memories, they are too engraved into my brain to ever be forgotten.
 And since then, I have only added to those memories, by sharing his special place with a few of my best friends, and most recently my girlfriend, on a trip home for the holidays.

 For Christmas, I surprised my girlfriend Kayla with a trip to the Grand Canyon.
 With the help of my mom, I had it all planned out.
 We would drive up the day after Xmas, sight see around the south rim of the canyon for a day, taking in all of what the Grand Canyon is.
 Before finally ending the day up in Lee’s Ferry.
 I had reserved a jet boat from Lee’s Ferry Anglers, and a room at Cliff Dwellers lodge, and the plan was to spend the next day inside of the Grand Canyon.
 As much as this was a gift to Kayla, this was also a gift for myself.
 More than seeing the Grand Canyon, or catching a few fish in the river, I was excited about sharing a place that is so dear to my heart with Kayla.
 I got to show her the runs that I would fish with my father, tell her some stories and memories of him, show her where we would camp on the banks, and let her see for herself why that place really is so special.
 There really aren’t words that can describe being in that canyon.
 It's more than the vast landscape or the bright sky, and contrast of the red walls, it's a feeling.
 It just feels right.